Newsletter Subscribe

 Sunnyside Sliced

-New York is now only a drive away thanks to Sunnyside’s hand stretched 18-inch pizzas.
+New York is now only a drive away thanks to Sunnyside’s hand-stretched 18-inch pizzas.
 Topped with classic pepperoni, meatballs, or even chorizo and hot honey, they’ll transport you straight to the Big Apple.
 But wait, there’s more – they also do a selection of Sicilian deep dish pizzas that are thick and pillowy, plus a fermented garlic focaccia that’ll punch you in the face with flavour.

-34 Como Parade W, Mentone
+34 Como Parade West, Mentone

 Shop 225